Rishabh-data-analyst/Power-BI--Projects/README.md

 ---

 ## Contact

 If you'd like to discuss Data Analytics or Business Intelligence opportunities, feel free to connect with me through my GitHub profile.

-If you'd like to discuss Data Analytics or Business Intelligence opportunities, feel free to connect with me through my GitHub profile.